 Whereas most of these investment companies seek to make loans, Gladstone is ultimately aiming to acquire smaller but mature companies.

 It’s a riskier proposition, as investors have learned the hard way.
 The company missed its quarterly earnings estimate at the end of 2018 and shareholders have paid the price.
 GAIN lost about 12.4% of its value last year and missed its Q2 earnings estimate.
-You’ve gotta be cautious.
+But it’s rebounded 455 this year.

 Cross Timbers Royalty Trust (CRT)

 They’re a relatively rare breed these days, but oil and gas royalty investments are still around and still dishing out dividend income.
 Cross Timbers Royalty Trust (NYSE:CRT) is one of the remaining names of the ilk.

 An investment in Cross Timbers is predominantly an investment in oil and gas producing properties found in Texas, Oklahoma and New Mexico.
 Yes, the fluctuating price of oil and natural gas can impact the trust’s bottom line, although not as much as you might think.

 The organization is merely plugged into the production of established and operational wells, and isn’t directly taking on the expensive risk of exploration.

 Dividend Yield: 10.7%